totiffany/totiffany.github.io/_posts/2018-08-02-4-Tools-For-Saving-Money-Without-Even-Thinking-About-It.md

 ---
 published: true
+description: >-
+  Since quitting my job a few months ago Brian and I have had to rethink our budget, and I've been trying to take a more thoughtful approach to how I'm spending.
+But it seems every week there is something that tempts me to spend more than I planned.
+Just recently there was the Amazon Prime Day sale and now the Nordstrom Anniversary Sale that's wrapping up this weekend.
+I love a good deal, but I don't love the pressure that comes with big sales to overspend.
 ---
 Since quitting my job a few months ago Brian and I have had to rethink our budget, and I've been trying to take a more thoughtful approach to how I'm spending.
 But it seems every week there is something that tempts me to spend more than I planned.
 Just recently there was the Amazon Prime Day sale and now the Nordstrom Anniversary Sale that's wrapping up this weekend.
 I love a good deal, but I don't love the pressure that comes with big sales to overspend.